 If you suspect that your dog is suffering from salmonella as a result of something they have eaten, it’s a good idea to take them to the vet.
 It is uncommon in dogs, and these symptoms could be a sign of a number of other issues.
-Your veterinarian will be able to help you determine the cause of these symptoms.
-If at all concerned about salmonella, you can speak to your vet about other ways to offer your dog calcium, such as with powder supplements.
+Your veterinarian will help you determine the cause of these symptoms.
+If at all concerned about salmonella, you can speak to your vet about other ways to offer your dog calcium, like powder supplements.

 Can Dogs Eat Eggshell Membrane?

 The egg shell membrane is the layer between the shell itself and the egg white.
 There are actually two membranes here – the inner and outer membranes.
 They are strong, transparent layers that protect the inside of the egg from external bacteria.